timm/dot/ncsu/vcl/README.md

 1. Run the command `tmux`.
 Ignore any errors you see.
 2. Press control-space.
 Then press shift-S. You should then see something like the above screenshots.
 3. Try grabbing a pane boundary with the mouse.
-   Check that you can resize soemthing.
+   Check that you can resize something.
-4. Leave tmux  by pressing control-space.
-Then press d.
+4. Leave tmux  by pressing `control-space`.
+Then press `d`.
 This should take you back to the shell.
-5. Return to your old tmux session.
+5. Return to your old `tmux` session.
 Run `tmux attach`.
 Check you can see you resized pane.